-We place special emphasis on three areas that hold particular promise for the islands and the coast: digital economy, creative economy, and the seafood sector.
+We illuminate workforce pathways by strengthening the connection between schools, employers, and higher education and training institutions.
+We place special emphasis on three areas that hold particular promise for the islands and the coast: digital economy, clean energy trades, and the seafood sector.

-The term ‘Workforce Pathways’ is intended to be broadly inclusive of both the higher education and career and technical education options that are currently available as well as those that are yet to be developed.
+The term workforce pathways is intended to be broadly inclusive of both the higher education and career and technical education options that are currently available as well as those that are yet to be developed.
 Island and coastal Mainers face many challenges and opportunities when it comes to building sustainable livelihoods, and it is critical to our communities’ success that students and adults understand, pursue, and lead in multiple workforce pathways.

 Electric Boat Course

 Island Institute is pleased to offer the Electric Boat Course— a collaboration between Island Institute, Kennebec Valley Community College, Mid-Coast School of Technology, Maine Electric Boat Company, and Bayside Marine.
-This course serves to educate the general public on the use of electric boat motors, as well as provide training and certification for technicians interested in growing their skills.

 Learn more about the Electric Boat Course here.